alexrkoch/three-point-flow/README.md

 To use your own input data:

-1. Follow the steps below in **Data Input** to make sure your data format is correct.
+1. Clone this repo to your local machine.
-2. Install the dependencies in `requirements.txt`
+2. Follow the steps below in **Data Input** to make sure your data format is correct.
-3. Download `flow_solver.py` and `main.py` from this repo into the same directory as your input data
+3. Install the dependencies in `requirements.txt`.
 4. Run `main.py`.

 ## Data Input